 - Youth against Violence Line: If you are in danger or being threatened, call the Youth Against Violence (YAV) Line at 1-800-680-4264 to talk one-on-one to a YAV Line support worker 24 hours a day, 7 days a week.
 Everything you say is kept confidential and is anonymous – there is no call display.
 The YAV Line is a multilingual service.

 - Victim Safety Unit: The Victim Safety Unit allows victims of crime and persons protected by a restraining order to register for ongoing notification about the status of an adult accused/offender.
 It also provides financial assistance to travel to justice proceedings.
 Phone 604-660-0316 or call toll free at 1-877-315-8822.

 - Kids Help Phone: The Kids Help Phone is not just for kids.
 It’s for teens too.
-Check out their Info Booth to find information about issues you may be concerned about, including dating violence, sexual abuse, and physical abuse in the family.
+Check out their site to find information about issues you may be concerned about, including dating violence, sexual abuse, and physical abuse in the family.
 To speak to a counsellor about anything at all, call 1-800-668-6868.
-You can also ask a question online.
+You can also ask a question via phone, chat, or text.

 - BC Society for Male Survivors of Sexual Abuse: The BC Society for Male Survivors of Sexual Abuse is a non-profit society, established to provide therapeutic services for males who have been sexually abused at some time in their lives.
 Phone 604-682-6482.

 - Qmunity Resource Centre: Qmunity Resource Centre provides counselling, resources, programs and peer support to the lesbian, gay, transgender and bisexual communities.
 Phone 604-684-5307.
 Qmunity also operates Prideline, a peer support, information and referral helpline.
 To reach Prideline, call 604-684-6869 or toll free at 1-800-566-1170.